-Mississippi Burnings KKK leader Killen dies in prison at 92
+'Mississippi Burning' KKK leader Killen dies in prison at 92

-JACKSON, Miss. – Edgar Ray Killen, a former Ku Klux Klan leader who was convicted in the 1964 "Mississippi Burning" slayings of three civil rights workers, has died in prison at the age of 92, the state's corrections department announced Friday.
+JACKSON, Miss. – Edgar Ray Killen, a 1960s Ku Klux Klan leader who was convicted decades later in the "Mississippi Burning" slayings of three civil rights workers, has died in prison at the age of 92, the state's corrections department announced Friday.

-The one-time Klan leader was serving three consecutive 20-year terms for manslaughter when he died at 9 p.m.
-Thursday night inside the Mississippi State Penitentiary.
-An autopsy was pending, but no foul play was suspected, the corrections' statement said.
+Killen was serving three consecutive 20-year terms for manslaughter when he died at 9 p.m.
+Thursday inside the Mississippi State Penitentiary at Parchman.
+An autopsy was pending, but no foul play was suspected, the statement said.

-His conviction came 41 years to the day after James Chaney, Michael Schwerner and Andrew Goodman, all in their 20s, were ambushed and killed by Klansmen on June 21, 1964.
+His conviction came 41 years to the day after James Chaney, Michael Schwerner and Andrew Goodman, all in their 20s, were ambushed and killed by Klansmen.

 The three Freedom Summer workers had been investigating the burning of a black church near Philadelphia, Mississippi.
 A deputy sheriff in Philadelphia had arrested them on a traffic charge, then released them after alerting a mob.
-Mississippi's then-governor claimed their disappearance was a hoax before their bodies were dug up.
+Mississippi's then-governor claimed their disappearance was a hoax, and segregationist Sen. Jim Eastland told President Lyndon Johnson it was a "publicity stunt" before their bodies were dug up.

 The slayings shocked the nation, helped spur passage of the landmark Civil Rights Act of 1964 and were dramatized in the 1988 movie "Mississippi Burning."
+The movie title came from the name of the FBI investigation.

-The part-time preacher and lumber mill operator was 80 when a Neshoba County jury convicted him of three counts of manslaughter on June 21, 2005, despite his assertions that he was innocent of the killings.
-Killen was the only person ever to face state murder charges in the case.
+Killen, a part-time preacher and lumber mill operator, was 80 when a Neshoba County jury of nine white people and three black people convicted him of three counts of manslaughter on June 21, 2005, despite his assertions that he was innocent.
+Prosecutors said Killen masterminded the slayings, then went elsewhere so he would have an alibi.

+Killen was the only person ever to face state murder charges, and even then, it was the lesser charge of manslaughter that put him in state prison.

+"It wasn't even murder.
+It was manslaughter," David Goodman, Andrew's younger brother, observed Friday.

+"Preacher Killen did not act in a vacuum and the members of the Klan who were members of the police department and the sheriff's department and the highway patrol didn't act in a vacuum," she said.

+Goodman said Friday that Killen's passing is a reminder that issues of racism and white nationalism remain today.
+He pointed to the violent rally of white nationalists in Charlottesville, Virginia, as an example.

-Killen wouldn't say much about the 1964 killings during a 2014 interview with The Associated Press inside the penitentiary.
-He said he remained a segregationist who did not believe in racial equality, but contended he harbored no ill will toward blacks.
+Killen wouldn't say much about the killings during a 2014 interview with The Associated Press inside the penitentiary.
+He said he remained a segregationist who did not believe in racial equality, but contended he harbored no ill will toward black people.
 Killen said he never had talked about the events that landed him behind bars, and never would.

 Long a suspect in the 1964 slayings, Killen had made a livelihood from farming, operating his sawmill and preaching to a small congregation at Smyrna Baptist Church in Union, south of Philadelphia, Mississippi.

-Note: This story has been updated to correct Goodman's quote from "without impunity" to "with impunity."